sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 - The <b>basic</b> concepts, services, roles, and benchmarks of Microsoft Fabric
 - <b>How to create and manage</b> workspaces, data warehouses, and data integration pipelines and data flows
 - <b>How to Secure and govern</b> your data with distributed ownership and collaboration
-- <b>How to different analytical engines</b> can be used to run T-SQL, Python, or KQL queries in order to load, transform, query, and visualize your data
+- <b>How the different analytical engines</b> can be used to run T-SQL, Python, or KQL queries in order to load, transform, query, and visualize your data
 - <b>How to use various developer tools</b>, such as Co-Pilot, SSMS, VS Code, and command-line tools, to develop and test your data applications
 - <b>How</b> Microsoft Fabric integrates with DevOps